foskaos/reporter/README.md

 # Reporter CLI

-This is tool that can extract tables (in Markdown format) from text like this:
+This is a tool that can extract tables (in Markdown format) from a textfile like this:

 ```text
 # A fancy title